Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Nauru’s citizenship program aims to complete all due diligence checks and documentation review in 3–4 months, making it one of the faster citizenship-by-investment options globally.

-Nauruan citizenship grants visa-free or visa-on-arrival access to over 80 countries and territories, enhancing personal and business travel opportunities.
+Nauruan citizenship grants visa-free access to over 110 countries and territories, enhancing personal and business travel opportunities.
 As always, it’s advisable to verify exact entry requirements with relevant embassies or consult official IATA resources for the most up-to-date information.

 Whether aiming for a Caribbean passport or an EU nationality, most CBI programs share standardized demands.